vuldb/cyber_threat_intelligence/Wizard Spider/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Wizard Spider:

 * US
-* KH
 * CN
+* RU
 * ...

-There are 28 more country items available.
+There are 24 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise